da-revo/genPassportScore/readme.md

  type `python 1_genPassportScore.py country` to find GDP access score for the country input as `country`
  eg: `python 1_genPassportScore.py China`

+ type `python 1_genPassportScore.py country1 vs country2` to get a detailed comparison of the access each of the passports ordered by the magnitude of difference
+ eg: `python 1_genPassportScore.py United States vs Canada`

  type `python 1_genPassportScore.py list` to get a list of valid countries

  type `python 1_genPassportScore.py show` to open up the created csv file